SEMICeu/SDG-sandbox/process_and_method/methodology/phase4.md

 <details>
   <summary><b>Description</b></summary>
-  The draft data model expressed as an UML diagram with textual description (i.e. tables) of the entities, relationships, attributes is updated.
-The editor constructs the new version of the data model based on the changes that have been agreed upon and derived from the previous three steps.
-Additionaly, the model is prepared for review by the Working Group members.
+  The draft data model expressed as an UML diagram with textual description (i.e. tables) of the entities, attributes, relationships, definitions and cardinalities is updated.
+The editor constructs the new version of the data model based on the changes that have been agreed upon and derived from the previous four steps.
 </details>

 <details>